Although antidepressants (medicinal treatments for depression) can be very effective for some people, they are not always the right solution.

 Normally, CBT involves weekly sessions of half an hour to an hour with a therapist.
 It teaches you practical methods for coping with problems that could otherwise trigger stress or anxiety.

 CBT in conjunction with mindfulness could be an especially effective combination for dealing with depression, as long as you undertake lifestyle changes as well.

 Sometimes the simplest things are the most effective.
 In this article, we’ve seen how lifestyle changes, meditation and therapy can all be very useful in fighting depression.

 Of course, for some people, more drastic solutions – such as medication like Prozac – will be necessary to deal with their depression.
 But even for those with severe depression, these methods need to be employed alongside medication.

-For those with less severe depression, meditation, lifestyle changes and therapy could be an effective cure that avoids the side-effects and potential dangers of antidepressants.
+For those with less severe depression, meditation, lifestyle changes and therapy could be an effective treatment that avoids the side effects and potential dangers of antidepressants.